iambroadband/kyruus-scheduling-interview/README.md

 * A doctor can travel instantaneously between locations
 * No UI/front-end is expected

+My own assumptions:

+* Appointments will always be 1 hour

 ## Prerequisites/Running It

 Whatever you choose from this list, the app will come up at `localhost:8000` with some swagger docs.